πŸ’‘ Wilderness Wisdom

 Non-negotiable in grizzly country

 Bear spray is mandatory on all hikes.
-You cannot fly with it β€” purchase in Whitehorse or ask your RV company if they provide it.
+You cannot fly with it β€” purchase in Whitehorse or Juneau.
+Counter Assault or UDAP ~$50–60 CAD each.

 Bear bells on all packs β€” make noise on trails, especially through dense bush.

-Bear-proof food storage β€” never leave food in tents or accessible in RVs overnight with windows open.
+Bear-proof food storage β€” never leave food accessible overnight.
+Most required at Tombstone.

-Grizzlies vs black bears β€” grizzly: stand ground, spray.
+Grizzlies vs black bears β€” grizzly: stand ground, use spray.
 Black bear: make noise, look big.
-Know the difference.

-Cook downwind from tents/RVs and clean up thoroughly after every meal.
+Cook downwind from tents/vehicles and clean up thoroughly after every meal.

 β›½